22 Cult-Favorite Baby Brands Founded by Badass Moms

 Manasi Gangan was a tired mom trying to get her baby to sleep, when one night she decided to replace her hand on her son’s chest with a small stuffed toy.
 She noticed the gentle pressure helped him sleep, and wondered if applying gentle pressure to baby’s chest could be the answer to sleep-deprived parents’ problems.
 So, she began researching.
 Working with doctors, pediatric pulmonologists, safety labs and parent testers, Gangan launched a gently weighted Swaddle—and Nested Bean was born.
 In recent years, the company has expanded to offer lightly weighted sleep sacks, footies, onesies and more.
 Today, Nested Bean continues to innovate and create safe products to help babies and parents everywhere get better sleep.

-Known for its innovative and non-toxic skincare products, California Baby has been a staple in the baby space for more than 20 years.
+Known for its innovative skincare products, California Baby has been a staple in the baby space for more than 20 years.
 At the root of the company is Jessica Iclisoy, a mom who wanted more from the products she was using on her young children.
-Her journey led her to find, and ultimately create, a line that was truly a natural, non-toxic alternative and free of dangerous carcinogens, sulfates and synthetic fragrances, starting with the company’s first product, the California Baby Calming Shampoo & Body Wash, which is still an all-time parent favorite.
+Her journey led her to find, and ultimately create, a line that was safe for babies to use, starting with the company’s first product, the California Baby Calming Shampoo & Body Wash, which is still an all-time parent favorite.
 The line has since expanded to include body wash, diaper rash cream, sunscreen and more.

 Prende in Portuguese means “to hold or to fasten” and in Albanian mythology, Prende is the Goddess of Love & Beauty.
 TQ Evans, a birth doula and founder of Prende Pants, didn’t recognize herself after having three kids and suffering from Diastasis Recti.
 With her search for maternity clothing that would both support her changing body and help her feel like herself and with her experience as a birth doula, she saw firsthand how pregnancy and the postpartum period can change a woman’s sense of self.
 Wanting to help moms reclaim this, she set out to create Prende Pants, post-pregnancy, high-waisted and eco-friendly leggings that offer adjustable compression options and built-in belly wrapping.